-Typical applications are consumer electronics (mobile phones, portable computers, cameras, camcorder, TFT displays, …) or sensor modules, engine control units etc. for the automotive industry.
+Typical applications are found in medical devices (hearing aids, insulin pumps, neurostimulator implants), consumer electronics (mobile phones, portable computers, cameras, TFT displays) or automotive systems (sensor modules, engine control units).

 Chip (or Die) on Flex rework is essentially a material handling issue – the flex!
 Thermal profiles reflect the lower substrate thermal mass as compared to a PCB - typically shorter duration and lower air temperatures to reach liquidus.